HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

     Which I often do, but not today.

 [^5]:
-    And again, I want this to be a quick post, finished within a day or two of starting it, so I don't have the time to think about it at all.
+    And I want this to be a quick post, finished within a day or two of starting.
+So I don't have time to think if there's something slicker (and intuitively I don't expeect there to be).

-    I would love for an enthusiastic reader to chime in, though!
+    **Edit:** I got about as close to "within a day or two" as is possible for me, haha.
+    I started writing this on August 12, and it looks like I'll get it posted on August 18.
+Given I went a few days without working on it, that's not too bad!

 [^6]:
     That is, a space built by gluing together opens of $B$ along common